-Organs are delivered directly to the renal ward and placed in a secure room.
 A member of staff will check the packaging and paperwork including the donor identification details.
-These checks are recorded using a kidney reception form.
-If the kidney is not taken to theatres immediately, staff check the ice levels in the packaging every two hours and replenish when necessary which again is recorded on the kidney reception form.
+These checks are recorded using a checklist for accepting deceased donor kidneys.
+If the kidney is not taken to theatres immediately, staff check the ice levels and replenish when necessary.